mirakar/alexaMeraki-guestwifi/README.md

 ## Download lambda function and ZIP files

 Save all the files in this repository.
 On your local machine, navigate to the function code directory and create a ZIP package.
+The PPT can be omitted.

 MacOS commands: